victor7w7r/036vue/README.md

 ## Extra Packages

-- axios: Promise based HTTP client for the browser
+- rxjs: Reactive Extensions Library for JavaScript
 - sass: For nested and optimized CSS
 - pinia: "The Vue Store that you will enjoy using"